painting above- Why do you seek the living among the dead ©T. Jutsum 2003

 SANCTUS

-When the hour had come for him to be glorified by you, his heavenly Father, having loved his own who were in the world, he loved them to the end; at supper with them he took bread, and when he had given thanks to you, he broke it, and gave it to his disciples, and said, “Take, eat: This is my Body, which is given for you.
-Do this for the remembrance of me.”
+On the night before he died for us, our Lord Jesus Christ took bread; and when he had given thanks to you, he broke it, and gave it to his disciples, and said, "Take, eat: This is my Body, which is given for you.
+Do this for the remembrance of me."

-After supper Jesus took the cup of wine; and when he had given thanks, he gave it to them, and said, “Drink this, all of you.
-This is my Blood of the new Covenant, which is shed for you and for many for the forgiveness of sins.
-Whenever you drink it, do this for the remembrance of me.”
+After supper he took the cup of wine; and when he had given thanks, he gave it to them, and said, "Drink this, all of you: This is my Blood of the new Covenant, which is shed for you and for many for the forgiveness of sins.
+Whenever you drink it, do this for the remembrance of me."

-Presider and People
+Celebrant and People

 THE LORD’S PRAYER